 Contact us on: firstname.lastname@example.org or call 07898 366092

-I am currently a Year 5 teacher and I have taught from Year 1 through to Year 6.
-I have been teaching in schools for seven years and tutoring children across a range of age groups and subjects for over ten years.
+I am currently a Year 5 teacher, having taught/tutored from Year 1 through to Year 6.
+I have been teaching in schools for eight years and tutoring children across a range of age groups and subjects for over ten years.
 I have also supported students with their 11+ exam for local grammar/independent schools.
 I am the Head of English in a large primary school which is graded 'outstanding' by Ofsted.
-I also have an MA in Educational Leadership and Management.
+I also have a Master's Degree in Educational Leadership and Management.

 I have house bunnies who keep me on my toes as well as two wonderful Romanian rescue dogs.
 I also play ice hockey for the Nottingham Knights in my spare time.

 I am the Assistant Head and also the Head of English in a large primary school.
 I have a wealth of experience across Key Stage 2 and as a current Y6 teacher, I specialise in Key Stage 2 SATs.
 Knowing what is needed to be a success by the end of Year 6 is invaluable and transferring this knowledge is something I am passionate about.

 Working as a teacher is something I love doing.
 Seeing and helping children to progress academically and as young people is a joy everyday.

 I am a keen sports person that enjoys keeping active!
 I also enjoy spending time with my Yorkshire terrier, Boo (I didn't name him before you ask!).

 I am a Primary School Teacher with 8 years teaching experience and I currently teach in Year Five.
 I have had a total of 7 years teaching experience across Years 3 and 4; therefore, my expertise lies across Key Stage Two.
 However, I am happy to work with children in Key Stage One, as I have a secure understanding of the Key Stage One curriculum.